- Sigmund Freud (1856 – 1939)

 Dream Analysis (Freud)

-Freud wrote ‘The interpertation of Dreams’ which he stated that dreams represent the fulfilment of repressed wishes.
+Freud wrote ‘The Interpretation of Dreams’, in which he stated that dreams represent the fulfilment of repressed wishes.
 By analysing dreams, invaluable information is provided about unconscious conflicts.

 Dream Work (Freud)

 Dream work refers to the process by which unconscious feelings (latent content) are converted into the actual recalled dream (the manifest content).
-Mechanism of dream work include: symbolisaiton, dramatisation, displacement, condensation, and secondary elaboration.
+Mechanisms of dream work include: symbolization, dramatisation, displacement, condensation, and secondary elaboration.

 Transference and Countertransference

-Analysis and interpretation of transference and countertransference is important in explorative psychotherapies (psychoanalysis and psychodynamic psychotherapies) where the patient’s early life experiences are explored.
+Analysis and interpretation of transference and countertransference are important in explorative psychotherapies (psychoanalysis and psychodynamic psychotherapies) where the patient’s early life experiences are explored.

 Definition of terms